What Changes Are in Store for Mortgages in Spain in 2026?

 Demand

-Here are the themes that are likely to shape mortgages in Spain in 2026:
+Several themes are likely to shape mortgages in Spain in 2026.

-- Euribor may stabilise: most forecasts point to a steadier range versus 2025 rather than a return to near-zero levels.
+First, Euribor may stabilise.
+Most forecasts point to a steadier range than 2025, rather than a return to near-zero levels.
+That means fewer nasty surprises for variable borrowers, but it doesn’t automatically mean “cheap money” is back.

 Mortgage demand: signings have been rising

 Despite higher borrowing costs, demand has remained resilient.
-In practice, many buyers prefer a mortgage over renting, particularly where rents have increased and supply remains tight.
+In practice, many buyers still prefer a mortgage over renting — particularly in areas where rents have increased and supply remains tight.

 A sustained demand/supply imbalance can keep purchase activity elevated, even if lending conditions remain more selective.